Call for Papers

 ExOrdo: Our conference paper submission system

-When submitting your Abstract or Final PDF submission via the ExOrdo platform, you will be prompted to select or add information that relates to your submission.
+When submitting your Abstract submission via the ExOrdo platform, you will be prompted to select or add information that relates to your submission.
 Please ensure you complete each step in order for your submission to be completed.

 Abstract submission requirements